:: taghycardia ::

 As the scanning is read-only, taghycardia can also be used as a purely diagnostic tool that tells what is wrong with your mp3 tags, and based on that info you can later reorganize and fix your music library using specialized tag and rename tools.
 Part of this task can be accomplished with the integrated group tag editor, which allows the fixing of some tag faults in a semi-manual mode with the help of Discogs database.

 In addition, the program can be used as an efficient auto cover art fixer: it uses both local and online cover art images to tag mp3 files that lack embedded pictures.
+Or it can be used for the opposite, to remove redundant images from tags to save precious space on your mobile device or HDD.

 1. Choose a folder, press Go.
 Or just drag and drop a folder onto the program's window